FennecusZerda/fennecuszerda.github.io/README.md

 There are two ways to embed images in your site.

-1. Use a carosel (this is the best one)
+1. Use a carousel (this is the best one)

-You can add an image carosel by adding the following to your page file: `{{images}}`.
+You can add an image carousel by adding the following to your page file: `{{images}}`.
-This will create a carosel with _every_ image in the images/pagename folder.
+This will create a carousel with _every_ image in the images/pagename folder.

-If you want to have more than one carosel in your page, you can add subfolders to your page's image folder.
+If you want to have more than one carousel in your page, you can add subfolders to your page's image folder.
-For instance say I want two carosels in my `sports` page, one for `baseball` and one for `basketball`.
+For instance say I want two carousels in my `sports` page, one for `baseball` and one for `basketball`.
 You can create a folder of images for each carosel like so:

 ```
 images/